 · Boarding or immigration can be denied if there is a mismatch of passport details mentioned on the visa letter issued by the Government of India and the passport presented at these checks.

-Please note: Please do note that the trek route is one that is based on experience of your leaders and they have full discretion to change it or alter it as per their wish.
+Please note: The trek route is one that is based on the experience of your leaders and they have full discretion to change it or alter it as per their wish.
 The weather will also be a crucial factor in deciding which places will eventually be visited and what will be dropped from the program.